 A Better Way to Manage Affiliate Marketing

 Now is the time that quality over quantity really matters.
 The shift towards this more personal marketing approach delivered by automated affiliate marketing is driven by relationships built on connections, creativity, and transparency.
-When you equip your affiliates with the tools and motivation to succeed, they will deliver!
+When you equip your affiliates with motivation and tools - like affiliate software - to succeed, they will deliver!